Yelp/python-gearman/docs/job.rst

 Tracking in-flight job updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Certain GearmanJob's may send back data prior to actually completing.  :const:`GearmanClient` uses these queues to keep track of what/when we received certain updates.k
+Certain GearmanJob's may send back data prior to actually completing.  :const:`GearmanClient` uses these queues to keep track of what/when we received certain updates.

 .. attribute:: GearmanJobRequest.warning_updates